Ansible Certified Content FAQ

 Are there any restrictions for Galaxy namespace naming?

-Are there any naming recommendations for Collection naming?
+Are there any naming recommendations for collection naming?

-A general suggestion is to create a collection with company_name.product format.
-This way multiple products may have different collections under the company namespace.
+A general suggestion is to create a collection using the company_name.product

 How do I get a namespace on Ansible Automation Hub?

-Does Galaxy house the source code for my Collection?
+Does Galaxy house the source code for my collection?

 No, the collection source code must be managed outside of Ansible Galaxy in a public source control tool, such as GitHub.
 Ansible Galaxy only contains collection artifacts for distribution.
-The source must be linked in the collection’s galaxy.yml file, which will populate a link on the collection page on Galaxy.
+The source must be linked in the collection’s galaxy.yml

-Does Red Hat officially support Collections downloaded and installed from Ansible Galaxy?
+Does Red Hat officially support collections downloaded and installed from Ansible Galaxy?

 How does the joint support agreement on certified collections work?

 If a customer raises an issue with the Red Hat support team on a certified collection, Red Hat support will triage the issue.
 They will check if the problem exists within Ansible or Ansible usage, and they will also check if the issue is with the certified collection.
-If it is a collection-specific problem, support teams will transfer the issue to the certified collection’s owner through TSANet.
-See more information on TSANet and Red Hat support here.
+If the problem falls in this category, Red Hat support solves the issue without involving the partner, which significantly reduces the load on the partner technical support.

-How to migrate existing modules/plugins to collections?
+How do I migrate existing modules and plugins to collections?

 Can we create and certify a collection containing only Ansible Roles?